-I am currently completing my doctoral degree of Counselor Education and Supervision at The Chicago School of Professional Psychology.
-After such a tumultuous time in the program my colleagues and I published an article highlighting the experience of African American women in academia.
-As a mother of a 14 year old young lady with Sickle Cell Disease, I advocate for health equity, increased funding and awareness for this rare blood disease.
+I am currently completing my doctoral degree of Counselor Education and Supervision at The Chicago School of Professional Psychology, though my most formative education came through experience.
+A tumultuous time in my academic program gave rise to my colleagues and I publishing an article highlighting the experience of African American women in academia.
+And as a mother of a young lady with Sickle Cell Disease, I have become a strong advocate for health equity, increased funding and awareness for this rare blood disease.

-As I answer the calling on my life as a Licensed Clinical Professional Counselor, I use Cognitive Behavioral and Constructivist theories in the building of effective therapeutic relationships.
-Throughout our relationship thoughts will shift, behaviors will alter, ideas challenged and goals will be met.
-I would be honored to travel along your life journey seeking a sense of homeostasis and life balance.
+As I answered the calling on my life to become a Licensed Clinical Professional Counselor, I use Cognitive Behavioral and Constructivist theories in the building of effective therapeutic relationships.
+I am trauma-informed and LGBTQ affirming.
+I work with adolescents, adults, couples, and families with a wide range of presenting needs, including anxiety, depression, trauma, life transitions, conflict resolution, reconciliation and more.
+I would be honored to travel alongside you on your life journey as you seek clarity on your calling, blessings, as well as securing a sense of homeostasis and life balance.